drboothtj/networker/README.md

 ### 1. networker.py
 **Usage:**
+`python networker.py proteinseqs.faa`
 `python networker.py diamondorblastdatabase.tsv`

-If provided with a DIAMOND or BLAST database, 'networker.py' will produce a protein/nucleotide identity network ('xxx.html') and a list of nodes used in the network ('xxx.txt').
+If provided with a DIAMOND or BLAST table (.tsv), or an amino acid fasta file (.faa) 'networker.py' will produce a protein/nucleotide identity network ('xxx.html') and a list of nodes used in the network ('xxx.txt').

-It is recommended to make an all-vs-all comparison.
-The output must have the format: `qseqid | sseqid | pident`
+It is recommended that you use .faa as an input, however if you want to use your own table, the file must have the format: `qseqid | sseqid | pident`

 For example, to make a usable DIAMOND search: